 An Oorah Holiday Guide

 There are two periods within these three weeks.
-During the period beginning from 17th of Tammuz until the end of the month of Tammuz (a period of twelve days) the mourning is not as intense.
+During the period beginning from 17th of Tammuz until the end of the month of Tammuz (a period of thirteen days) the mourning is not as intense.
 The mourning during the final nine days, beginning with the first of Av until Tisha B’Av, is intensified and many additional practices of mourning are added.
 (This is according to Ashkenazic practice.
-According to Sefardic practice, the mourning is only intensified during the actual week in which Tisha B’Av falls.)
+According to Sephardic practice, the mourning during these periods is more lenient, only intensifying during the actual week in which Tisha B’Av falls.)

-During the first twelve days the following practices are observed:
+During the first thirteen days the following practices are observed:

 - We do not perform weddings.

 - The blessing of shehecheyanu is not recited.
-We therefore avoid purchasing or wearing new garments which require this blessing during this period.
+We therefore avoid purchasing or wearing new garments that require this blessing during this period.

-- One should not shave or get a haircut.
+- One should not shave or get a haircut (permitted for Sephardim).

 During the final nine days we continue to follow these restrictions in addition to which we add the following practices: